-So for performer & listener alike, Szlavnics’ work is something of a daunting prospect.
-Yet its unique combination of elements more often than not results in music of hypnotic & discombobulating power.
-The coupling of glissandi & just intonation runs rings around our expectations; pitches continue sliding more or less than we anticipate, or remain obtusely static, unmoving & unmoved.
-Chords jar within themselves & against our innate impulse to hear “well tempered” intervals.
-There are occasions—& curiously, this seems to be the case more with her shorter works—when their phlegmatic demeanour becomes maddeningly obtuse—or just plain maddening.
-But more often than not, in works such as Gradients of Detail, Heliotrope & the sublime three-part Reservoir, they tap into something lofty & mysterious, a complex of familiar & alien sounds that attain an oblique kind of timorous & decidedly tentative tranquillity.
+So for performer and listener alike, Szlavnics’ work is something of a daunting prospect.
+Yet its unique combination of elements more often than not results in music of hypnotic and discombobulating power.
+The coupling of glissandi and just intonation runs rings around our expectations; pitches continue sliding more or less than we anticipate, or remain obtusely static, unmoving and unmoved.
+Chords jar within themselves and against our innate impulse to hear “well tempered” intervals.
+There are occasions—and curiously, this seems to be the case more with her shorter works—when their phlegmatic demeanour becomes maddeningly obtuse—or just plain maddening.
+But more often than not, in works such as Gradients of Detail, Heliotrope and the sublime three-part Reservoir, they tap into something lofty and mysterious, a complex of familiar and alien sounds that attain an oblique kind of timorous and decidedly tentative tranquillity.